kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 **Ezno treats function uniquely with a *pointer* to a function instead of just a "shape" (the same way constant terms and object references work).**

 We have seen some calculations on operators being calculated at compile time, but the idea carries over to many internal functions.
 This means it has a direct binding to the function.
-From this it can definitively know that this function is `Math.sqrt` allowing the following to work:
+From this it can definitively known that this function is `Math.sqrt` allowing the following to work:

 ```tsx
 let x: 2 = Math.floor(Math.sqrt(5));
 ```

 This applies to more functions than just that in `Math`.
 The following also applies to many other functions in the standard library.
-Here we see effects, `this` generics, and constant functions at play:
+Here we see effects, `this` treated as a generic and constant functions at play:

 ```tsx
 const myObj = {